likelian/Lab_spring2022/README.md

 ### **Done:**

+##### Rule-based and human mix:

+changed the session file for human mixing
+* change EQ Compressor order
+* reverb room size to 15

+change the rule-based system
+* dry_wet to 0.16
+* reverb room size to 1
+* compressor release time to 150ms

+bounced the clipping-free audio from Reaper for rule-based mixing

+##### Reverb:

 Evaluation of the reverb prameter estimation by genetic algorithm.
 The error compares the extracted IRs by Chameleon and the IRs from FdnReverb.
 See the histogram [here](https://github.com/likelian/Lab_spring2022/tree/main/results/reverb/reverb_extraction).

 train folder
 mean_reverb_time_error:  **0.22s**
 var_reverb_time_error:  0.07s

 test folder
 mean_reverb_time_error:  **0.18s**
 var_reverb_time_error:  0.02s

 --